 You are not precluded from pursuing formal remedies if informal approaches through the University Ombuds Office do not work.
 We can refer you to your formal options if necessary.

-Sometimes the most effective way to resolve a conflict is to bring two parties together, with a third party to facilitate an effective and productive dialogue.
-Mediation is a process using a neutral party who is trained to facilitate the resolution of a conflict.
-Mediators assist in the clarification of issues and the generation of options for resolution.
-Mediators help parties reach their own agreement and do not make a decision regarding the outcome of a dispute.
-In order for mediation to be effective, parties must be willing to be active participants in the process.
-Mediation through the Ombuds Office is informal.
-Informal mediation is voluntary and related agreements are non-binding.
+Sometimes the most effective way to resolve a conflict is to bring the parties together.
+Mediation is a process using a neutral third party, trained in conflict resolution, to facilitate an effective and productive dialogue, help clarify issues, and assist in generating options for resolution.
+Mediators help parties reach their own agreement, but do not make a decision regarding the outcome of a dispute or enforce/monitor agreements.
+For mediation to be effective, parties need to be active participants in the process.
+Mediation through the Ombuds Office is informal and any agreements reached by the parties are voluntary and non-binding.